csgomez/word-vault/README.md

    ```
 4. Verify that you have a directory named `dist` at the root of the project.

-## Installation
+## Installing the extension onto Chrome

-Once you have the extension downloaded, all you need to do is install it.
+Once you have the Word Vault extension downloaded, all you need to do is install it.

 1. Open Chrome and head to [chrome://extensions/](chrome://extensions/)
 2. Enable developer mode by toggling the option at the top right